All-Time Favorite Christmas Traditions

 Build a Gingerbread House

 Adorable, delicious, and oh-so fun to make, designing gingerbread houses is a cute and crafty way to decorate for the holidays.
 Make your own gingerbread cookies or pick up a set from your local grocery store.
-Either way, the end product will make you happy you participated in this fun Christmas tradition.
+Either way, the end product will make you happy you participated in this delectable Christmas tradition.

 Behind the tradition: Gingerbread became a popular treat in central Europe during the middle ages.
 Queen Victoria and her husband Prince Albert are credited with making gingerbread cookies a Christmastime tradition.

 Behind the tradition: The ancient Greeks were the first to believe in the power of mistletoe.
 During Saturnalia, ancient Greeks would kiss under the mistletoe; they later incorporated the act into wedding ceremonies.
-Custom says if you are kissed under the mistletoe you will have a deep romance or a long-lasting friendship with your lip-locked partner.
+Custom says if you are kissed under the mistletoe, you will have a deep romance or a long-lasting friendship with your lip-locked partner.

 Dust Off the Christmas Dinnerware

 Celebrate the special occasion of Christmas dinner using special dinnerware.
 Use your favorite china or festive set to enjoy your hearty holiday meal.
+Sitting down to fine dining will make the day feel extra special and will quickly become a popular Christmas tradition in your home.

-Behind the tradition: Christmas dinner became a ritual centuries ago in the Old England era.
+Behind the tradition: Christmas dinner became a Christmas ritual centuries ago in the Old England era.
 Using special place settings makes the event more meaningful.

 Read a Christmas Book